 Removing mold out of a small surface is easy but removing mold out a large area can be very difficult.
-Mold can be very dangerous for our health that’s why we have to get rid of it immediately.
+Mold is very dangerous for our health that’s why we have to get rid of it immediately.

 – A teaspoon of liquid soap

 – A few drops of essential oil (citrus, rosemary, lavender, peppermint, eucalyptus, etc.)

 Mix these ingredients.
 Pour in a spray bottle equal part of bleach and water.
 Add the mixture in the bottle and shake.
 Spray the area and leave it to dry.
 Spray once again and rub the surface with a brush.
 Rinse with water.
 Use gloves and a mask.